 - Surry Hills (Bars, Restaurants and Night Clubs)

 - Chinatown (Karaoke bars & restaurants)

 - Newtown (for more funky and laid-back bars and clubs)

 Travelling with Kid?
 Things to Do in Sydney Australia

 If you are travelling with Kids some of the major attractions in the town are :

 A visit to Sydney Aquarium

 If you are planning to explore Sydney Aquarium near Darling Harbour, The Sydney Aquarium tickets can be bought online.
-Save $$ with advance bookings and attractions passes.
-Some of the most popular activity passes includes
+Save $$ with advance bookings and attraction passes.
+Some of the most popular activity passes include

 - Sydney Attractions Pass (Bar Code Direct Entry)